I am a freelance writer, author of 5 books, grant-writer, poet, river rat, amateur astronomer, and nonprofit consultant from Texas.

 Where Do They Come From?

-The distinguished gentleman you are talking to who says he lives in Denmark, Ireland, Britain or Italy, owns an oil company contracting business in the North Sea or is a retired military guy or an English country squire is very likely a 17 year old Nigerian kid working out of an Internet Cafe in Oshobogu or some other small Nigerian town.
+The distinguished gentleman you are talking to who says he lives in Denmark, Ireland, Britain, or Italy, owns an oil company contracting business in the North Sea or is a retired military guy or an English country squire is very likely a 17-year-old Nigerian kid working out of an Internet Cafe in Oshobogu or some other small Nigerian town.
 This is sort of a standard career track for Nigerian kids who can type in some places.
 You also get a lot of Russians and folk from Slavic countries.
-Some Middle-Eastern terrorists also us these scams as a fund-raising trick.
+Some Middle-Eastern terrorists also use these scams as a fundraising trick.

 The first and most effective thing to do if you smell a rat is to end the conversation.
 Stop up the rathole.
 Don’t respond.
 The pleading by this guy for you to write him back will be entertaining all by itself.

 Don’t worry about the kid.
 He might get a beating for blowing the con, but maybe he’ll decide to go back to school and get out of the business altogether.
 Think of it as giving a young person some great career advice.
 It’s a terrible business and sinful to boot.

 Don’t feel bad for these kids.
 Many of them go on to develop their own criminal organizations specializing in conning people out of their money.
 They make a fortune compared to the hard-working folk they swindle.
 They often go to great lengths to make people believe they are legitimate.
 Sometimes they even fly a particularly fat prize mark to their country and put them up in hotels in an effort to convince them they are legit.
 Once they have the money in hand, however, the mark gets dumped, and they disappear.